 Your company property is essential to your operations, and damage to any uninsured property can be costly to repair.
 Various property insurance types can protect your buildings, automobiles or other equipment.
 The type of coverage you need will depend on the property you own or rent.

 Property insurance coverage ranges from basic to comprehensive (and pricing scales reflect that), although small and midsize businesses with physical assets typically need some form of this coverage.
 Unless you own your commercial property outright (meaning there is no lien or mortgage against it), your lender will require you to have this coverage.

 If you have a home-based business or store business property in your house, check the business coverage under your homeowners insurance.
 Homeowners insurance often provides only limited coverage (e.g., $2,500) for business property or equipment stored in your home, and some policies don’t cover business property at all.

 Business renters insurance is essential for businesses operating in one or more rented spaces.
 It will cover incidents within the space, including fire, floods, accidents, and building or property damage due to natural disasters.
 This type of insurance covers many things other policies do, but for rented spaces specifically.

 If you are self-employed and drive your personal vehicle for business purposes, you may be covered under your personal automobile insurance.
-If you own your car, truck or van and only use it occasionally for work, you may be able to skate by with standard personal auto insurance designated for business use.
-However, if you operate a company-owned vehicle, your vehicle is specifically designated for work, or you need higher coverage, you may need a commercial automobile insurance policy.
+If you own your car, truck or van, and use it only occasionally for work, you may be able to skate by with standard personal auto insurance designated for business use.
+However, if you operate a company-owned vehicle, your vehicle is specifically designated for work or you need more coverage, you may need a commercial automobile insurance policy.

 Commercial auto insurance is similar to personal automobile insurance: It protects your cars, trucks or vans in the event of damage, injury or liability claims.
 However, commercial auto insurance provides additional coverage, including property and liability trailer exposure, loading and unloading exposure, hired-vehicle coverage, non-owned vehicle coverage, and higher coverage limits.